dw250100785/q/README.md

 Q web framework does not force you to use any specific ORM or template engine.
 With support for the most used template engines, you can quickly craft the perfect application.

+If for any personal reasons you think that Q+net/http is not suitable for you, but you don't want to miss the unique features that Q provides, you can take a look at the [Iris web framework](https://github.com/kataras/iris), which happens to be the fastest web framework was maden so far.

 Testing